aws-amplify/docs/Readme.md

 ***Work in progress***

 This 'docs' repository for AWS Amplify is Work in Progress (Do *NOT* use it at this time).
-For the current Amplify documentation please visit [Getting Started](https://aws-amplify.github.io/media/get_started) and select your platform to get started.
+For the current Amplify documentation please visit [Getting Started](https://aws-amplify.github.io/media/get_started) and select your platform.